Homemade soft pretzel bites are buttery and irresistible. This easy pretzel recipe makes the perfect appetizer or snack for game days and parties!

 Tips for Success

-- The texture of the dough should be soft and no longer sticking to the sides of the bowl.
-If it’s still really sticky, add 1/4 cup flour at a time until the desired consistency is reached.
+- The dough should be soft and pull away cleanly from the sides of the bowl.
+If it’s still too sticky, add a little extra flour, about 1/4 cup at a time, until it reaches the right consistency.

 Want more easy appetizer recipes?
 Try Greek dip, lil smokies, or Mexican 5 layer dip.